gustavozeferino-zz/NetworkApp/README.md

 This application is a project that is under construction, features will be added along the way.
 If you have any suggestions as to what features are useful to be added, please feel free to contact me at mail[at]jolandakossakowski[dot]eu.

 Current available features:
+* Network Estimation
   * Add a title
   * Change the graph layout
   * Add node labels (columnames)
   * Use weighted edges
   * Use directed edges
   * Display graph details
   * Change minimum edge weight
   * Change maximum edge weight
   * Change cut-off value
   * Change edge size
   * Change node size
   * Download pdf of graph
   * Upload your own dataset

+* Centrality tab
+    * Add second tab with centrality table

 Features that will be implemented:
 * Network visualization